lend-a-villin/Unity_TMP_TextSynchronizer/README.md

 When working with dynamic UI layouts, you often need multiple text components to maintain consistent font sizes.
 This tool automatically calculates and applies optimal font sizes to all TMP_Text components registered under the GameObject where this component is attached, based on your chosen strategy.

-> ⚠️ **Performance Warning**
+> ⚠️ **Performance Note**
-> Font size recalculation during window resizing may cause frame drops.
-This tool is recommended for **prototyping and development stages**.
-Production builds will likely require more optimized strategies.
+> Auto-update during window resizing may cause frame drops.
+For production builds, disable automatic updates and call `SynchronizeFontSizes()` manually at controlled moments (scene load, text changes, settings changes).

 ## ✨ Key Features